N3RDIUM/LostHorizons/README.md

 # LostHorizon
-A game where you have control over a fallen civilization which wants to expand into space.
+A simulation where you have control over a fallen civilization which wants to expand into space.
 Spoiler alert: Space junk.